Ohio Admin. Code 5160-19-01 - Comprehensive primary care (CPC) program: eligible providers

 (1) Inpatient admission for ambulatory care

-sensitive conditions (ACSCs);
+sensitive conditions (ACSCs).

 (2)

-Emergency room visits per one thousand;
+Emergency room visits per one thousand.

 (3) Behavioral health related inpatient

-admissions per one thousand; and
+admissions per one thousand.

 (4)